You want smart political talk without the meltdowns?

 Now, the most ironic thing that you heard there was it's like school busing.

-And and that is his legacy.
+And that is his legacy.

-Anyway, here's uh Winsome Sears from last night.
+Anyway, here's Winsom Sears from last night.

 I am not even first generation American.

-But this country had done so much for me, I was willing, willing to die for this country.
+I was willing, willing to die for this country.

-But I I say to you, there are some who want to divide us, and we must not let that happen.
+But I say to you, there are some who want to divide us, and we must not let that happen.

 They would like us to believe we are back in 1963 when my father came.

-We have had a black president elected not once but twice, and here I am living proof.
+We have had a black president elected not once but twice.

-It is it has got to be their mission and their understanding that it makes for a better country.
+So if you want a longer-term strategy for Republicans, and this has got to be built on sincerity, number one, it has got to be their mission and their understanding that it makes for a better country.

-But Stephanie Cutter said something last night, very interesting comment.
+But Stephanie Cutter said something last night.

 She worked with Hillary Clinton.

-Uh, we better not let the Republican Party become the party of parents in America.
+We better not let the Republican Party become the party of parents in America.

-And and we are.
+And we are.

 We're the ones that care about school funding.

-We're the ones that care about making sure that parents can send their kids to school uh because they have jobs to go to.
+We're the ones that care about making sure that parents can send their kids to school because they have jobs to go to.

 They're not the party for parents.